FAQ

 - Referral rewards are tied to referral codes and referral reward/commission records.

-A channel or widget can be tracked as the source of activity without that automatically meaning a live payout rail exists.
+A source can be tracked without that automatically meaning a live payout rail exists.
 Payout or settlement details depend on the configured product flow and should be verified before being promised.

 Hub